asadca4u/Final_Project_Group_Five/README.md

 Tools:
 D3 JavaScript, HTML elements, Plotly, and JavaScript.

+The JavaScript was used to create the script to connect the function for dropdown menu and bar chart.
+-	D3.json method used to read diabetess.JSON file
+-	Selector to create select function to add value into the interactive drop-down fields in index.html
+-	Function init () to initiate the dashboard
+-	Function buildCharts(age) to create the data for charts
+-	Plotly function to create analytical charts for diabetes dataset

 The HTML elements to create index.HTML file and the interactive fields
 -	<head> to show the heading on top
 -	<class=” row> used to create the rows in the web page